![]() |

 that he didn't get the price for his brilliant contributions to special

+relativity, or for his formulation of general relativity.
 Ten years later, in 1932 Heisenberg won the price for putting his predecessors

 theories in a unified mathematical framework called quantum mechanics,